tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

-If all asset tags are defined at the instantiation of the blockchain it will be compatible with the [Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) protocol.

-<div class="LineHeight100per"> <br></div>

 Poelstra et al. suggests more efficient range proofs, ASPs and use of aggregate range proofs.
+The scheme could also be adapted for optimal tradeoff between ASP data size and privacy by introducing a global dynamic list of assets, whereby each transaction selects a subset of asset tags for the corresponding ASPs.

 <div class="LineHeight100per"> <br></div>

 The Back-Maxwell range proof scheme used for development of this scheme were based on the Back-Maxwell range proof scheme.
 It is thus an open question if Bulletproofs could fulfill this requirement.

+<div class="LineHeight100per"> <br></div>

+If all asset tags are defined at the instantiation of the blockchain it will be compatible with the [Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) protocol.

 @divend